Amazonia

 The ride into Cochabamba is chaotic.
 A good practice for the traffic horrors of El Alto tomorrow.
 Our hotel is close to the main plaza, where we can have the best us known “café cortado” and for dinner we enjoy the best us known “Pique Macho”, a traditional dish.

-Leaving the valley of Cochabamba we quickly start to climb until 4.400 m.
+Leaving the valley of Cochabamba, we first stop at an ancient railway bridge to get dressed for colder areas.
+Than we quickly start to climb until 4.400 m.
 Through desolate, but beautiful, mountain scenery, we reach the altiplano (high planes).
 By the new build motorway, we cross the altiplano desert and quickly reach La Paz, the defacto capital of Bolivia.

 If all goes according to plan we stop at the La Paz view point and be on time to witness the changing of the guards at the presidential palace.